a-synchronous/rubico.land/articles/a-synchronous-functional-programming-data-types.md

 The semigroup algebraic structure identifies data types with the `.concat` method.
 Data types implementing `.concat` must conform to the following law:

- 1. Associativity: when concatenating three elements, concatenating the first and then the last two is the same as concatenating the first two and then the last.
+ 1. Associativity: the grouping of items between concatenation operations on a semigroup does not affect the final result.

 ```javascript
 assert.equivalent(